Ethics for Case Managers

 Resolution of ethical dilemmas in a professional setting requires a thoughtful and careful decision-making process and may include any or all of the following steps:

-- Consulting with colleagues and appropriate experts.
+- Seek help if necessary.
+Consult with colleagues and appropriate experts.
 Many healthcare institutions have formal ethics committees to assist in the resolution of ethical dilemmas, particularly in more complex cases such as those that involve delicate end-of-life issues.
 Ethics committees generally consist of members from a variety of clinical and non-clinical backgrounds, such as healthcare professionals, bioethicists, clergy, lawyers, and lay persons.

 Jennifer Cho is a nurse case manager at a small rural hospital.
 She is feeling tense because she knows she will face dilemmas around discharging patients from the full medical-surgical unit to make room for patients coming out of the emergency department and surgery.
 Her first client up for discharge is Mr. Jones, an 86-year-old patient who suffered a stroke five days ago and who no longer meets CMS inpatient guidelines for a medically justified hospital stay.
 The hospitalist has indicated that Mr. Jones is not likely to recover and is expected to live for less than six months.